ivavay/2021-portfolio/content/posts/ed-tech/index.md

 >Because like you might find little bits and pieces of everything online, but it's hard to like actually fully learn something, because not always is everything like put in one place

 Then, I came up with a list of key insights based off of the quotes that I had highlighted.
-Since there were so many, I had to narrow down the key insights to 5 different key problems to focus on and prioritized those that were brought up at least 2 times.
-I used FigJam to create a mind map of each of the problems and brainstormed design directions for how we could address them
+Since there were so many, I had to narrow down the key insights to 4 different key problems to focus on and prioritized those that were brought up at least 2 times.
+I used FigJam to create a mind map of each of the problems and brainstormed design directions for how we could address them.

+Insights:

+- Harder to gauge good resources when you’re starting out
+- Credibility of what you’re consuming
+- Not knowing where to go to build a good foundation
+- Learning style depends on your wavelength of mental state for that time

 <div className="Image__Small">
   <img
-    src="./images/edtech-figjam.jpg"
+    src="./images/edtech-fig.jpg"
     title="figjam"
     alt="Alt text"
   />